mihailgaberov/auto-complete-component/ questions.md

   });
 ```

 Callbacks are older mechanism for handling async operations where error handling is typically done manually by catching the error as a first argument (Node.js style) in a if() statement.
-The callback's arguments are usually called err and result, where the first one is the error and then is the result.
+The callback's arguments are usually called `err` and `data`, where the first one is the error and then is the result.
 Simnple example would be:

 ```javascript
 fetchDataCallback((err, data) => {